jwplayer/jwplayer-documentation/docs/index.md

 Our goal is to provide you with documentation on more advanced uses of JW Player.
 Here you will find a consolidated reference of API calls and design resources to accelerate your development process with our player.

 ##Intended Audience
 This site specifically caters to developers and designers who are using JW Player in their projects.
-For standard configuration settings or assistance embedding a player, please see our [support site](https://support.jwplayer.com).
+For basic configuration settings or assistance embedding a player, please see our [support site](https://support.jwplayer.com).
 If you are visiting the developer site, a basic level of Javascript is required to use our API and a knowledge of CSS is necessary in order to customize our skinning model.

 ##Structure
+Our developer guide offers sections dedicated to developing with JW Player.
+Namely, we offer sections like:

+* Javascript API
+* Customization
+* Design Resources
+* Release Notes

-Our Developer Guide is split into two sections: Javascript API (Coming Soon) and Visual Customization.
-Within each section you will find guides to get started, documentation, code samples, links to demos, and additional resources.
+Within each of these sections, you'll find starter guides, documentation, code samples, links to demos, and additional resources.

 ##Contact
 If you’re unable to find the resources you need on our developer site: